JLLeitschuh/JLLeitschuh/README.md

 My name is Jonathan Leitschuh and I'm an Open Source Software Security Researcher.
 I'm also a [GitHub Star](https://stars.github.com/profiles/jlleitschuh/), GitHub Security Ambassador, & the first ever [Dan Kaminsky Fellow](https://www.darkreading.com/edge-articles/spotlight-on-first-dan-kaminsky-fellow-jonathan-leitschuh) @ [HUMAN Security](https://www.humansecurity.com/learn/blog/our-first-dan-kaminsky-fellow).
 I'm also a speaker at confrences like ShmooCon, BSidses CT, BSides LV, Black Hat, & DEFCON.
 I'm fortunate to have been featured by [GitHub's README project](https://github.com/readme/stories/jonathan-leitschuh)!

 If you'd like to get in touch, the best way is to DM Me on Twitter [@JLLeitschuh](https://twitter.com/jlleitschuh).
+Or direct message me in the [Open Source Security Foundation](https://openssf.org/getinvolved/) Slack Channel.

 <!--
 **JLLeitschuh/JLLeitschuh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.